caleb1111/simple-api_prisma_mysql_express/README.md

 > Npm packages: (nodemon, prisma, @prisma/client, express)

-This little project demonstrates the basic use of Prisma&MySQL.
+This little project demonstrates the basic use of Prisma&MySQL when building a REST API using Express.

 ## To start